sikopet/blog/posts/linking-with-libraries.md

 Disadvantages:
 * library management
 * missing libraries

-The two standard directories on Linux containing libraries are `/lib` and `/usr/lib`. `/lib` should not contain static libraries.

 Executables know just the names of shared libraries (performance and flexibility reasons).
 A small program `ld.so` (runtime dynamic linked/loader)